 To get a broader understanding of the complex phenomenon of behavior change, the living lab was run both in Canton Ticino and in the City of Zürich.
 The two regions are very different with respect to the availability of mobility options and in the socio-cultural attitude of the population towards mobility.
 To get a deeper insight on the users’ perceptions and attitudes, at the end of the field experiment we carried out a survey among the participants.
 Furthermore, some of them were closely followed by means of individual interviews.

-For the time being the first results of the project are available, based on the data collected through the GoEco! and GoEco!
-Tracker apps: comparing the data collected between the first and the last monitoring period, it appears that GoEco! was able to produce some change in individual mobility patterns, reducing both the average energy consumption and the average CO2 emissions per kilometre.
+Comparing the data collected between the first and the last monitoring period, GoEco! was able to produce change in individual mobility patterns, reducing both the average energy consumption and the average CO2 emissions per kilometre.
 However, such a change is only recorded for the following set of travels:

-- only for “systematic” routes, namely those regularly and frequently carried out;
+- for “systematic” routes, namely those regularly and frequently carried out;

 The explanation for these results seems quite straightforward.
 In Zürich use of public transportation is already very common: cars are only used when no other options are really available, and this is why bringing about a change is more difficult.
 Furthermore, in general it is easier to change habits on paths that we frequently travel, on whom we know we can produce a benefit that is repeated over time.

 The results of the study can be accessed via the research database P3 of the Swiss National Science Foundation: http://p3.snf.ch/project-153743.